NazarioR9/model_nasa_rwanda_field_boundary_competition_gold/docs/index.md

 ## Model Architecture

-Our solution is a modified Unet++.
-An attention mechanism has been added between every interconnection of the encoder to the decoder (Meaning after each output layer of the encoder model).
+Our solution is a modified Unet++ with an attention mechanism between every interconnection of the encoder to the decoder (Meaning after each output layer of the encoder model).
 The encoder is a Regnet (more specifically `regnetv_040` available in the [Timm library](https://github.com/huggingface/pytorch-image-models)).

 ## Training Operating System